 For this recipe to work, two tips are of utmost importance.
-First, exact measurements are extremely important.
-Second, following the prescribed times.
-It is so vital to success.
-You will need a lot of patience, since the recipe calls for resting and proofing time.
-Follow the instructions closely and stick to the script.
+First, following the directions is extremely important.
+If the temperature is too high you will kill the yeast.
+Maybe our Arizona water is hotter then we think, but if the temperature is above 110, it kills the yeast.
+We microwave the water and test the temperature with a thermometer.
+Second, following the prescribed times is needed for success.
+This will require patience, since the recipe calls for resting and proofing time.
+Follow the instructions closely and stick to the script!
 Once you have mastered the technique and your buns are perfect, you can experiment.
-For example, the temperature of the water added to the yeast is lower than normal (95 degrees).
-Unlike regular yeast, instant yeast does not need a higher temperature.
-If the temperature is too high you will kill the yeast.

 Follow us on Social Media – See the Latest Keto Products

 Best Keto Yeast Burger Buns – Light and Airy Buns Made with Yeast and Gluten